SpareCores/resource-tracker/README.md

 # resource-tracker

-A Python package for tracking resource usage of processes and system-wide, with a focus on batch jobs like Metaflow steps.
+A no-dependency Python package for tracking resource usage of processes and system-wide, with a focus on batch jobs like Metaflow steps.

 ## Installation